AGhost-7/rule.js/packages/access-mate/readme.md

 #### `effect(value)`
 Returns a new policy with the specified effect.
 Valid effects are "allow" and "deny".

+#### `fields(...values)`
+Returns a new policy which will only apply to certain fields.
+This means that if the policy denies access, it will add the specified fields to the `omit` array in the result instead of causing the entire record to fail authorization.

 #### `condition(value)`
 Optionally accepts a value which will be "set" as the policie's condition.